Medicare in Home Care

 Medicare Coverage – Will Medicare pay for my Home Health Care?

 Typically Medicare coverage is limited.
 It is usually part-time, intermittent and always short-term.
-In order to receive Medicare Home Health Care benefits, you need to meet all of the following conditions for them to cover your home health care services:
+In order to receive Medicare Home Health Care benefits, you need to meet all of the following conditions;

-- Your doctor must certify that you need one or more of the following part-time services: skilled nursing care, physical therapy, speech language pathology services, and/or occupational therapy.
+- Your doctor must certify that you need one or more of the following services: skilled nursing care, physical therapy, speech language pathology services, and/or occupational therapy.

 - Your doctor must also certify that you are homebound.
-A doctor will consider you homebound if your condition keeps you from leaving home without the help of another person.
-However, if you need the help of a supportive device, such as special transportation, a wheelchair, or a walker, Medicare will generally considers that person homebound as well.
+A doctor will consider you homebound if your condition keeps you from leaving your home without help of another person.
+Or if you need the help of a supportive device, (wheelchair, or a walker), Medicare will generally considers that person homebound.